Hands All Over (album): Commercial performance

-On the Billboard 200, the album debuted at number two, which despite a high placement sold a relatively weak 142,000 copies, compared to their previous effort, which debuted at number-one with 429,000 copies.
-In the second week, it dropped to #9.
+On the Billboard 200, the album debuted at No. 2 behind You Get What You Give by Zac Brown Band, which despite a high placement sold a relatively weak 142,000 copies, compared to their previous effort, which debuted at No. 1 with 429,000 copies.
+In the second week, it dropped to No. 9.
 In November 2010, the album was certified Gold by RIAA, denoting a sales of at least 500,000 copies in the United States.
 In an interview with Billboard, Maroon 5 guitarist James Valentine expressed some frustration in the lackluster sales of the Hands All Over, saying a new album may be coming sooner than was originally planned.
 "Of course we could have liked it to have done better so far," Valentine told Billboard, "It hasn't sold at the pace that our previous records did."
 The lack of response to the latest record has the band thinking about recording another album sooner than they originally planned, but according to Valentine "that may not be a bad thing".
-However, on the week of September 24, 2011, the album returned to the top 10 for the first time since its second week on the chart last October, climbing from number 23 to number 7 with 29,000 copies sold.
+However, on the week of September 24, 2011, the album returned to the top 10 for the first time since its second week on the chart last October, climbing from No. 23 to No. 7 with 29,000 copies sold.
 This was spurred on by a four-day $6.99 sale price in the iTunes Store as well as the success of "Moves like Jagger", and represented the album's best sales frame since its second chart week and highest rank since its debut.
-The album was certified platinum on January 9, 2012 and as of April 2012 it has sold 1,079,000 copies in the United States.
+The album was certified platinum on January 9, 2012, and as of April 2012 it has sold 1,079,000 copies in the United States.

 Track listings

 Personnel

-Based on the liner notes of Hands All Over, A&M Octone Records.
+All credits are based on the liner notes of Hands All Over as well as the documentary "Vevey Forever".